Sky Krimi

 Sky Krimi is a German television channel dedicated to crime series.
 It mostly features original German language productions.

-It started out as "Krimi & Co" on the DF1 satellite platform when it launched.
-DF1 had several channels dedicated to television series, including soap channel Herz & Co and comedy channel Comedy & Co.
+It started out as Krimi & Co on the DF1 satellite platform.
+DF1 had several channels dedicated to specific TV-show genres, including soap channel Herz & Co and comedy channel Comedy & Co.
 When DF1 became Premiere World in October 1999, the sister channels were rebranded.

-In May 2002, Krimi & Co was renamed "Premiere Krimi".
+In May 2002, Krimi & Co became Premiere Krimi.
 On 4 July 2009, the channel became "Sky Krimi" and was moved back to the entertainment package from the film package.

-On 1 April 2021, Sky Deutschland will launch a local version of crime factual channel Sky Crime; this will coexist with the fiction-led Sky Krimi, in the same way that the British version of Sky Crime exists alongside fiction-led Sky Witness.
+On 1 April 2021, Sky Deutschland launched Sky Crime; which focuses mainly on true crime series.